fullmetalbrackets/blog/src/pages/blog/setting-up-plex-in-docker.md

 ## Starting the container and configuring Plex

-Once your Docker-Compose file is ready, use the command `docker-compose up -d` from within the same directory as the `docker-compose.yaml` to run it.
+Once your `docker-compose.yml` is ready, use the command `docker-compose up -d` from within the same directory as the `docker-compose.yml` to run it.
 After completion, use the command `docker ps` to verify the container is up and running.
 You should see output similar to the below:

 ```bash
 CONTAINER ID   IMAGE                             COMMAND   CREATED          STATUS          PORTS                                                                                      NAMES